Terms & Conditions

 - 1.2.
 All fees quoted are exclusive of VAT (if applicable) and to the extent that VAT is chargeable in respect of any goods, work or services supplied by the Company, VAT at the rate in force at the time of supply should be added to payments otherwise due.

 - 1.3.
-For One Off fees (such as but not limited to website development);
+For One Off fees (such as but not limited to design and website development);

 - 1.3.1.
 50% (non-refundable) of any ‘one off’ value is due prior to commencement.